We believe that young people deserve to learn about the causes, impacts and solutions to the climate crisis.

 - solutions to the climate crisis

 Our lesson plans and resources below are directly linked to the National Curriculum in England and in Northern Ireland.
+They also support the curriculum in Wales.

 We’ve got everything you need to bring the climate conversation to your classroom.